sysbiolux/rFASTCORMICS/README.md

 Last major update was on April 26, 2021.

-Last minor update was on June 17, 2021
+Last minor update was in March 2025

 <!------------------------------------------------------------------------------------------------>
 #  for rFASTCORMICS